6-Month-Old Sleep Schedule: Sample Schedule And Expert Tips

 What should a naptime or bedtime routine consist of?
 Calming activities, such as taking a bath, singing a lullaby, a baby massage, rocking and reading a book, or a goodnight kiss.

 Choose a set of activities that work for your family and do them in the same order each time you put your baby to bed.
 That said, your little one’s naptime routine will probably be less extensive than the bedtime routine.
+For instance, it probably won’t include a bath.

 Adjust The Temperature